Table of Contents_

 Because subscribers are much more likely to watch those videos, each subscriber is almost a guaranteed view for our calculations – and they’ll share any particularly good videos with their friends, too.
 This is why you see so many professional vloggers asking for subscriptions and likes in their videos (even if it can get a little annoying).

 This is why platforms like YouTube are such a double-edged sword.
 On one hand, YouTube is extremely popular and you have millions of viewers that you can target with videos.
 On the other hand, because YouTube is so massive, there is a lot of competition for pretty much every type of vlog, which can make it harder to stand out.
+This is why you’ll want to know how to vlog with an iPhone correctly, or you’ll get shotty videos.

 The key to much of this monetization business is time (and consistency).